DCWhiteSnake/Bird-App/README.md

   + You need to create a MYSQL database with the name bird_app_db
   + For the queries used to create the db see [queries](https://github.com/DCWhiteSnake/Bird-App/blob/main/queries.sql "SQL queries")
   + The database, for the ER diagram see [ER diagrams](https://github.com/DCWhiteSnake/Bird-App/blob/main/EntityDiagrams.png "Entity relationship diagrams").
-- Django - The backend
+- Flask - The backend
 - Socket.io - For a persistent communication channel between the client and server.
+Socket.io is an extension of Websockets technology
-- Node.js - The front-end
+- js - The front-end
 - Bootstrap - For styling similar to twitter's UI.

 ## Features Documentation